tmehta12/LIFE748-Git-workshop/9_Adding_a_README.md

 ## 9.2 Committing the README file

-As we've added a file, we need to make a new commit:
+As we've added a file, we need to make a new commit (remember, this is a snapshot of your Git project):

 ~~~console
 $ git add README.md